strimzi/strimzi-kafka-oauth/examples/README.md

     # OR retrieve a refresh token
     cat ~/.keycloak/kcadm.config | grep refreshToken | awk -F'"' '{print $4}'

-For this example you can instruct ExampleProducer / ExampleConsumer to use an access token by setting ACCESS_TOKEN env variable:
+For this example you can instruct ExampleProducer / ExampleConsumer to use an access token by setting OAUTH_ACCESS_TOKEN env variable:

-    export ACCESS_TOKEN=<YOUR ACCESS TOKEN>
+    export OAUTH_ACCESS_TOKEN=<YOUR ACCESS TOKEN>

-Or, to use a refresh token, set REFRESH_TOKEN env variable (if ACCESS_TOKEN is set it will be used instead):
+Or, to use a refresh token, set OAUTH_REFRESH_TOKEN env variable (if OAUTH_ACCESS_TOKEN is set it will be used instead):

-    export REFRESH_TOKEN=<YOUR REFRESH TOKEN>
+    export OAUTH_REFRESH_TOKEN=<YOUR REFRESH TOKEN>

 When you authenticate as client application itself (`kafka-producer-client`), you get an access token that looks something like:

 ```